KaushalNaresh/NFT_Marketplace/README.md

 # NFT Marketplace

 Welcome to the NFT Marketplace project repository.
-This platform provides a seamless and secure environment for trading NFTs, leveraging the Ethereum blockchain and cloud services.
+This platform is part of ECS 265 course project that provides a seamless and secure environment for trading NFTs, leveraging the Ethereum blockchain and cloud services.

 ![NFT Marketplace](https://github.com/KaushalNaresh/NFT_Marketplace/blob/main/src/images/HomeScreen.png)